WebFiori/docs/introduction.md

 ### Database Schema and Query Building

-Currently, the framework has support for schema and query building for MySQL and MSSQL databases.
+Currently, the framework has support for schema and query building for MySQL and SQL Server databases.
 Developer does not have to use this feature if he would like to use another database library or use PDO.
 For more information about this feature, [check here](learn/database).

 ### Web Services